-July 2019
+July 2025

-Appraisers work with property owners regarding proposed values and protests filed.
+Appraisal Departments: Appraisers work with property owners regarding proposed values and protests filed.
+Appraisers defend values at protest hearings.
+Enter into CAMA all changes ordered by ARB.

 Prepare hearing list and information on informal meetings and formal hearings to check on evidence and reason for changes in value by contract appraisers.